Arduino Software (IDE)

 Programmer For selecting a harware programmer when programming a board or chip and not using the onboard USB-serial connection.
 Normally you won't need this, but if you're burning a bootloader to a new microcontroller, you will use this.

 Burn Bootloader The items in this menu allow you to burn a bootloader onto the microcontroller on an Arduino board.
-This is not required for normal use of an Arduino or Genuino board but is useful if you purchase a new ATmega microcontroller (which normally come without a bootloader).
+This is not required for normal use of an Arduino board but is useful if you purchase a new ATmega microcontroller (which normally come without a bootloader).
 Ensure that you've selected the correct board from the Boards menu before burning the bootloader on the target board.
 This command also set the right fuses.

 Here you find easy access to a number of documents that come with the Arduino Software (IDE).
 You have access to Getting Started, Reference, this guide to the IDE and other documents locally, without an internet connection.
 The documents are a local copy of the online ones and may link back to our online website.